chrisknox97/school_district_analysis/README.md

    * **Test Scores by School Type**

-Similar to our analyis on school spending and school size, we know that "Thomas High School" is a Charter school based on information in the ``school_summary`` data frame.
+Similar to our analyis on school spending and school size, we know that Thomas High School is a Charter school based on information in the ``school_summary`` data frame.
 Thus, our impact would be limited to Charter schools, and once again the impact was negible at best.

     Prior to Removal of Academic Dishonesty